Average Weather in Titusville Florida, United States

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.1 months, from April 3 to June 6, with an average daily incident shortwave energy per square meter above 6.0 kWh.
 The brightest day of the year is May 2, with an average of 6.8 kWh.

 The darker period of the year lasts for 2.8 months, from November 8 to February 1, with an average daily incident shortwave energy per square meter below 4.0 kWh.
 The darkest day of the year is December 21, with an average of 3.3 kWh.

 Average Daily Incident Shortwave Solar Energy

 For the purposes of this report, the geographical coordinates of Titusville are 28.612 deg latitude, -80.808 deg longitude, and 3 ft elevation.

-The topography within 2 miles of Titusville is essentially flat, with a maximum elevation change of 43 feet, and an average elevation above sea level of 8 feet.
+The topography within 2 miles of Titusville is essentially flat, with a maximum elevation change of 43 feet and an average elevation above sea level of 8 feet.
 Within 10 miles is also essentially flat (62 feet).
-Within 50 miles contains only modest variations in elevation (187 feet).
+Within 50 miles is essentially flat (187 feet).

 The area within 2 miles of Titusville is covered by water (49%) and artificial surfaces (44%), within 10 miles by herbaceous vegetation (43%) and water (28%), and within 50 miles by water (48%) and herbaceous vegetation (20%).